 I happened upon strength training almost by accident.
 I had been going to the gym for a number of years, nay, decades, more or less consistently.
 So I went to the gym regularly, but aimlessly, without clear goals.
-I’d do whatever I felt like doing once I arrived at the gym and the exercise choice was largely influenced by whether a machine or bench was free.
-Typical bro splits, chest, arms and abs.
-Nary a leg was trained nor a squat squatted.
-A good program was something one watched on TV.
+I’d do whatever I felt like doing once I arrived at the gym and the exercise choice […]Read More The evolution of a Powerlifter.

 As I’ve said in previous posts, if you want to stick to a strength-training program it’s absolutely necessary to find your motivation.
 Strength-training, per se, is not necessarily fun.
 People who stick to strength-training programs are those of have developed an interest in which weight-lifting plays a part.
 Often, these are athletes in heavily strength […]Read More Gym may be life…but keep it to yourself.

 Sooner or later, it happens to everyone.
 You take your physical training regimen for granted and little by little, it becomes less of a priority.
 Whereas before you’d broach no interruption to your training program, now work and family stress become a valid reason for missing workouts.
 Inevitably, as your training become crappier, so too […]Read More What to do when you don’t feel like training…

 Today I’m going to bend one of the golden rules of this blog The gym should be a judgement free zone, not in the infantile, disempowering “here, have a donut” Planet Fitness sense, but rather a positive place where you do challenging things.
 Mirin’ is encouraged, but haughty disdain of one’s fellow gym-goer is the […]Read More Why is this so popular?
 Rant o’ the day